softindex/datakernel/examples/remotefs/README.md

 First, open `ServerSetupExample` class which is located at **datakernel -> examples -> remotefs**, and run its *main()* method.

-Then open `FileUploadExample` class which is located in the same folder, and run its *main()* method.
+Then, open `FileUploadExample` class which is located in the same folder, and run its *main()* method.

 Finally, open `FileDownloadExample` class which is located in the same folder, and also run its *main()* method.